logic-and-learning-lab/Popper/README.md

 #### Solvers
 Popper uses various MaxSAT solvers.
-By default, Popper uses the [RC2](https://alexeyignatiev.github.io/assets/pdf/imms-jsat19-preprint.pdf) exact solver provided by PySAT. **However, we have found that other solvers work *much* better.** Popper supports these solvers:
+By default, Popper uses the [RC2](https://alexeyignatiev.github.io/assets/pdf/imms-jsat19-preprint.pdf) exact solver provided by PySAT.
+Popper also supports these solvers:

 - UWrMaxSat (exact)
 - WMaxCDCL (exact)
 - NuWLS (anytime)

-You can download and compile these solvers from the [MaxSAT 2023 evaluation](https://maxsat-evaluations.github.io/2023/descriptions.html) website. **We strongly recommend using these solvers, especially NuWLS** To use them, ensure that the solver is available on your path.
+You can download and compile these solvers from the [MaxSAT 2023 evaluation](https://maxsat-evaluations.github.io/2023/descriptions.html) website.
+**We strongly recommend using the anytime NuWLS** solver as it greatly improves the performance of Popper.
+To use them, ensure that the solver is available on your path.
 See the [install solvers](solvers.md) file for help.

 #### Performance tips
 - Transform your BK to Datalog, which allows Popper to perform preprocessing on the BK